Troubleshooting Guide

 | Too complex | “Task too large, needs breakdown” | Split task in tasks.yaml, unblock |

-| Needs clarification | “Unclear requirement - multiple valid approaches” | Discuss in interactive Claude, then complete |
+| Needs clarification | “Unclear requirement - multiple valid approaches” | Discuss in an interactive agent session, then complete |

 | Environment issue | “Database not running locally” | Fix environment, then unblock |

-| Partial progress | “80% done, stuck on edge case” | Interactive Claude session to finish |
+| Partial progress | “80% done, stuck on edge case” | Interactive agent session to finish |

-Iterating with Claude on blocked tasks
+Iterating with an agent on blocked tasks

-For complex blocked tasks, use interactive Claude:
+For complex blocked tasks, use an interactive agent:

 # Start interactive session